R-360 Neptune: Development

 The first tests of the system were conducted on 22 March 2016, attended by Secretary of the National Security and Defense Council (NSDC) Oleksandr Turchynov.
 In mid-2017, Neptune missiles were tested concurrently with Vilkha launchers and missiles.
-However, unlike the Vilkha, the test results and capabilities of the Neptune were not made public.
+The test results and capabilities of the Neptune were not made public, unlike those of the Vilkha.
 According to the press service of the NSDC, the first successful flight tests of the system took place on 30 January 2018.
 On 17 August 2018, the missile successfully hit a target at a range of 100 km during test firings in southern Odesa Oblast.
 On 6 April 2019, the missile was again successfully tested, hitting targets during tests near Odesa.
-According to President Petro Poroshenko, Neptune system would be delivered to the Ukrainian military in December 2019.
+According to President Petro Poroshenko, the Neptune system would be delivered to the Ukrainian military in December 2019.

-After the withdrawal of both the United States and the Russian Federation from the Intermediate-Range Nuclear Forces Treaty, Ukraine announced that it was considering developing intermediate-range cruise missiles.
-Analysts considered an extended-range Neptune missile to be a candidate for such an effort.

-Ukraine signed a memorandum with Indonesia on concluding a contract for the supply of a number of Neptune missiles, first reported in December 2020.
+After the withdrawal of the United States and Russia from the Intermediate-Range Nuclear Forces Treaty, Ukraine announced that it was considering developing intermediate-range cruise missiles.
+Ukraine signed a memorandum with Indonesia on concluding a contract for the supply of Neptune missiles, first reported in December 2020.
 Thus, Indonesia may become the first foreign buyer of Neptune, according to Defense Express with reference to the Ukrainian special exporter State Enterprise (SE) "Progress".

 In March 2021, the Ukrainian Navy obtained the first training missile battalion of the RK-360MC Neptune.

+On 18 November 2024, Ukraine claimed that serial production of Neptune missiles had been expanded and it had built 100 so far that year.

+On 15 March 2025, President Zelenskyy claimed that the new Long Neptune missile can reach targets up to 1,000 km away, which is further than the 500 km range of the Taurus cruise missile.

 Operational history

 On 3 April 2022, during the Russian invasion of Ukraine, Ukrainian sources claimed that the Russian frigate Admiral Essen had been damaged by Ukrainian forces.
-Later, Oleksiy Arestovych, an adviser to the Office of the President of Ukraine, clarified that Admiral Essen had been hit by a Neptune missile.
+Later, Oleksiy Arestovych, a freelance adviser to the Office of the President of Ukraine, clarified that Admiral Essen had been hit by a Neptune missile.
 The Russians did not comment on the claim and the ship continued its mission as normal.

 On 13 April 2022, Ukrainian sources claimed the Russian cruiser Moskva was hit by two Neptune missiles, resulting in a fire and subsequent explosion of a shipboard ammunition store.
 The Russian Ministry of Defence stated, without discussing the cause, that a fire had caused munitions to explode and the crew had been fully evacuated.
 Russia reported the vessel as still being afloat later in the day of the fire, but Russian state media subsequently reported that she had sunk in inclement weather while being towed.